WILD HORSE FAQS

 Q. What is an acre-foot?

-A. An acre-foot (af) is 325,851 gallons, and is the amount of water it takes to cover an acre of land one foot deep.
+A. An acre-foot (af) is 325,851 gallons, the amount of water it takes to cover an acre of land one foot deep.
 One acre is about the size of a football field.
 It.
 An acre-foot of water can serve three households in Aurora.

 Photo Credit: Water Education Foundation